 Have on file with OHA an approved Section 1 and/or Section 2 Work Plan and Budget using the format prescribed by OHA no later than 60 days after OHA notifies LPHA of anticipated funding allocation for the biennium.

-Have on file with OHA an approved Section 3 Budget using the format prescribed by OHA no later than 60 days after OHA notifies LPHA of anticipated funding allocation for the biennium.

 Submit Section 1 and Section 2 Work Plan progress reports using the timeline and format prescribed by OHA.

-Submit updated Section 1, 2 and 3 Budgets upon request using the format prescribed by OHA.
+Submit updated Section 1 and 2 Budgets upon request using the format prescribed by OHA.